Bharatjawa2/Elimentary/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📝 License
+## 📄 License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

-## 🆘 Support
+## 📞 Support

 For support and questions:
 - Create an issue in the repository
 - Contact the development team
 - Check the documentation

+## 🎉 Acknowledgments

+- Google Gemini AI for intelligent analysis
+- Recharts for beautiful visualizations
+- Tailwind CSS for modern styling
+- MongoDB for reliable data storage

 ---

-**FinanceAI** - Empowering financial analysis with AI
+**FinanceAI** - Transforming financial analysis with AI-powered insights.

-*Built with React, Node.js, MongoDB, and Google Gemini AI*